HetRL: Efficient Reinforcement Learning for LLMs in Heterogeneous Environments

 \section{Conclusion}

-In this paper, we explore the opportunity to deploy the RL training in infrastructures with heterogeneous GPU models and network characteristics.
-Toward this end, we present \sys, a distributed system tailored for such deployments, equipped with an efficient and effective scheduling algorithm that partitions RL workflows into tasklets and assigns them to heterogeneous computing resources.
-Our empirical studies suggest that \sys achieves up to 9.17$\times$ higher throughput than SoTA RL training systems under various workloads and settings, demonstrating the effectiveness of our scheduling algorithm and system optimizations.
+In this paper, we explore the opportunity to deploy RL training in infrastructures with heterogeneous GPU models and network characteristics.
+Toward this end, we present \sys, a distributed system tailored for such deployments, equipped with (1) a hybrid scheduling algorithm that partitions RL workflows into tasklets, assigns them to heterogeneous computing resources, and efficiently identifies near-optimal solutions, and (2) an ILP-based scheduling algorithm for obtaining optimal solutions.
+Our empirical studies suggest that \sys achieves up to 9.17$\times$ higher throughput than SoTA RL training systems under various workloads and settings, demonstrating the effectiveness of our scheduling algorithms and system optimizations.